rodrez/rodrez/README.md

 **About Me:**

 If you're looking for a 10x dev who effortlessly writes flawless lines of code, you've come to the wrong place.
 Writes code on Nvim/tmux to pretend I'm cool...
+Also, will dive on any project, not afraid of challenges, except maybe feeding new york strip steak to sharks the 4th of July at 11:31 pm, on a full moon...

 <br /><br />

 **Languages and Tools:**